 Purchasing the Trans Mountain pipeline using $4.5 billion in taxpayer funds, to create no measurable gains in the industry, only further drives the point.
 It would be appropriate to say most seek to reconcile environmental concerns with our economic realities.

 A “Green New Deal” or rhetoric espousing radical views is not the answer.
 But, in typical Liberal fashion, an elitist lens is used to identify and draft solutions to problems that affect us all.
-U
+Ultimately, the middle-class would bear the brunt end of those costs.

 In Alberta alone, the typical family would fork out $1111 in federal carbon taxes by 2022.